-Distribution: Chiefly east of the Cascades, British Columbia to California, east to Wyoming.
+Distribution: Occurring east of the Cascades crest in Washington; British Columbia to California, east to Alberta, Montana, and Wyoming.

 Conservation Status: Not of concern